 Have you ever tried to find a recipe (especially for a dessert) that is healthy and nutritious, vegan, gluten-free and free of added sugar, all at the same time?
 I have, and while a few of these recipes exist, I usually end up having to substitute a lot of the ingredients in the recipes that I find because they don’t fit all of these criteria.

-I started searching for such recipes after being diagnosed with two autoimmune diseases.
+I started searching for such recipes after being diagnosed with two (now four!) autoimmune diseases.
 My passion for food, cooking, baking and healthy eating started way before that, but following my diagnoses I’ve become even more mindful of what I eat.
 I decided to make major changes to my diet and to generally follow an “anti-inflammatory” diet.
 With this host of restrictions, I soon realized that creating truly satisfying, tasty and flavourful meals and desserts was no easy feat.
 It is a challenge that I take on every day and that I am very passionate about.

 Since it seems so difficult to find recipes like this, I figured I should share mine with the world and hopefully help other people with similar eating habits.
 Whether you are vegan, vegetarian, following an anti-inflammatory diet, gluten or lactose intolerant, or just want to eat super healthy, this blog is for you!
 My goal is to create nutritious meals and desserts from scratch that are packed with wholesome ingredients and flavour, while being compatible with an “anti-inflammatory” diet.
 Most often, I want my recipes to be: